-Our Pre-retirement Super Pension provides you with regular, tax-effective pension payments.
-If you're over 60, pension payments are tax-free.
+Our Pre-retirement Super Pension allows you to receive regular, tax-effective pension payments.

 Minimum pension payments